hopkira/k9_system_pkg/README.md

 * put them in follow mode
 * put them in safe rotate mode

-## Eyes
+## Eyes and Tail
+A node that controls the servo controller in K9; this means it controls both the eyes and the tail.
-A node that controls the face panel on K9.
+* For the face panel on K9.
 It subscribes to the 'is_talking' topic to automatically temporarily brighten the lights when K9 is talking.
 It also responds to:
     * set brightness (SetBrightness)
     * get brightness (GetBrightness)
     * turn on (Trigger)
     * turn off (Trigger)

-## Tail
-A simple node that responds to Triggers that enables the tail to:
+* For the tail, it responds to Triggers that enables the tail to:
     * Wag horizontally
     * Wag vertically
     * Cemtre the tail
     * Raise the tail
     * Lower the tail

 ## Voice
 A complex node that enables K9 to speak on a FCFS via a Piper custom speech model.
 Subscribes to "tts_input" to get regular speech commands and places them in a queue.
 It publishes the 'is_talking' topic when the robot is talking.
 It can also receive commands to:
 * stop talking immediately (CancelSpeech)
 * pre-emptively make an announcement (Speak)

+## Hotword
+A node that is activated by a service call and then listens for the "canine" hotword.
+When it hears that word, it closes itself down and publishes to the 'hotword_detected' topic.

 ## K9 Client
 Provides a simple set of Python classes that wrap these ROS2 Nodes.
 The objects and interfaces are generally identical to